Enterprise Connection Manager

 Prism 2.0 (or later) cannot be initialized from legacy versions of Retail Pro (RP9, RIL, RP8).
 Initializing Prism 2.0 (or later) requires a "Prism-to-Prism" profile and a connection to another Prism 2.0 (or later) system.

 Initialization loads a new Prism server with data from a ROOT or POA server.
-Typically initialization is a one-time process, done at the time of install.
+Initialization is a one-time process.
 The amount of time required to initialize a server will depend on the amount of data in the source database, especially the size of inventory and customers.
 The larger the data set, the more time is required.
 Please set aside enough time for initialization to complete.

 Initialize servers in the proper order.
-For example, initialize POA servers with data from the ROOT and then initialize store servers with data from the appropriate POA.
+For example, initialize POA servers with data from the RA and then initialize store servers with data from the appropriate POA.

 Delete Batch